peak-gao/code-notes/JavaScript/js-notes-mini-1.md

 - **"function" and "method" are interchangeable in JavaScript**

 # Converting Between Types
+- Having a proper understanding of each *type* and its intrinsic behavior is absolutely essential to understanding how to properly and accurately convert values to different types
+- JavaScript defines seven built-in types
 - **JS implicit coercion**
 - there is "explicit" and "implicit" coercion
 - JS implicit coercion is controversial